MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 ## Generate tax invoice numbers

 A tax invoice number is generated for customer and project invoices if the **einvoice** option is set to **Yes**.
 The tax invoice number is generated when an invoice is posted.
-The system automatically adds the first three digits (the transaction code and status) to tax invoice number.
-The transaction code should be validated or updated before sales order invoices, free text invoices, and project proposals are posted.
+The system automatically adds the first three digits (the transaction code and status) to the tax invoice number.
+The transaction code should be validated or updated before you post sales order invoices, free text invoices, or project proposals.

 By default, the system sets the **Tax invoice transaction code** field to **01**.